-- 1. Conduct a public hearing on the proposed 2040 General Plan Update and associated Final Environmental Impact Report (EIR), Findings, and Statement of Overriding Considerations; and - 2.
-Adopt the following resolutions: - a.
-Resolution #24-01 recommending that the Town Council certify the EIR and adopt the EIR Findings and Statement of Overriding Considerations - b.
-Resolution #24-02 recommending that the Town Council adopt the 2040 General Plan
+1. Conduct a public hearing on the proposed 2040 General Plan Update and associated Final Environmental Impact Report (EIR), Findings, and Statement of Overriding Considerations; and

+2. Adopt the following resolutions:

+- Resolution #24-\\\ certifying the EIR and adopting the EIR Findings and Statement of Overriding Considerations - b.
+Resolution #24-\\\ adopting the 2040 General Plan